logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/additional-features-of-tfs-mtm/upgrading-build-assemblies-of-the-ta-plug-in/_index.md

 ---
 title: "Upgrading build assemblies of the TestArchitect plug-in"
-linktitle: "Upgrading build assemblies of the TestArchitect plug-in"
+linktitle: "Upgrading build assemblies of the TA plug-in"
 description: "When the TA-TFS plug-in is installed, its information is stored in build assembly files.
 Whenever you upgrade the plug-in to a newer version, the assembly files also need to be upgraded, by either manual or automatic means."
 weight: 3
 aliases: